Delicate sculptural stories (fragment)

 Present: a crossing of two hiker’s trails

-Material: blocks of turf stacked against a wooden frame.
+Material: blocks of peat stacked against a wooden frame.
 Newspapers were pasted randomly against the inner walls as a reference to ancient Egyptian writing.
 Centrally inside a square has been cut out through which rain, wind and leaves can come in.
 Outside four oxygen cilinders have been positioned.

 Positioning: The art piece has been placed centrally on the trails’ crossing, causing the trails to run through it.